What happens to a deleted document if the Trash feature is NOT enabled for users?

 There is no option to bypass Trash on a per-document or per-user basis.

-Can administrators access the document content from iCC Trash?
+Can administrators access the document content from the Control Center Trash page?

 No, the document content is confidential and is not available to administrators to prevent misuse of information.

-Can administrators permanently delete documents directly from iCC?
+Can administrators permanently delete documents directly from Control Center?

 No, a user must first perform a Move to Trash operation on the document in iManage Work.
-Only then will the document be visible in the iCC Trash, at which point an administrator can permanently delete the document.
+Only then will the document be visible in the Control Center Trash page, at which point an administrator can permanently delete the document.